24 Hours in New York City: Jason Atherton

 June 30, 2015 | BY Hong Kong Tatler

-Celebrated British chef Jason Atherton shares his recommendations for the Big Apple, the site of his just-opened restaurant, The Clocktower
+Celebrated British chef Jason Atherton shares his recommendations for the Big Apple, the site of his restaurant, The Clocktower

 I wake up in New York overlooking Madison Square Garden.
 It’s the view that my wife, Irha, and I get out of bed to, at our room in The New York Edition hotel.
 The hotel has just launched and my new restaurant The Clocktower is located inside.
 It’s become a second home over the past few months.